 Finding a lump in your breast can cause a lot of anxiety.
 Most breast lumps, particularly in younger women, are not caused by cancer.
-They may be benign (non-cancerous lumps) infection or cysts.
+They may be non-cancerous (benign) lumps (such as cysts) or infection.
 You should make an appointment with your GP as soon as possible if you find a breast lump.
 They will then decide if you need referral to a specialist breast clinic for further tests.

 A normal breast